 Prepare now for next year.
 Don’t toss your damp, dirty pool cover in the garage without a good wash.
 Let’s be honest — you won’t remember to clean it before it’s time to put the cover back on.
 Before removing, hose off the cover to remove debris, then use a pump to remove standing water.
 Resist the urge to drain the dirty water into the pool.
-Then, remove the cover — folding in small sections — and scrub it with soap.
+Then, remove the cover — folding it in small sections — and scrub it with soap.
 Allow it to dry completely to prevent mildew growth.
-When it’s time to put it away, go with a large, sealed container.
+When it’s time to put it away, put it in a large, sealed container.
 A plastic bin with a lid will do the trick to keep out dirt, dust, critters and insects.

 Having a pool is a great addition to your backyard oasis.
 Be sure to mention your pool to your Farm Bureau agent, who will do a SuperCheck® and ensure you have the right amount of coverage, so you can enjoy fun and sun worry-free this season!